 - Work Hosts – Boulder County-based nonprofits that are sophisticated and sizable enough to provide a strategic project and successfully (both financially and operationally) support a Fellow

 Encore Fellowships sounding like a great fit?
-Contact Carolyn Powell, SVP Boulder County’s Encore Fellowships Program Manager, to get the conversation started.
-Reach Carolyn at email@example.com or by phone at 303-506-5359.
-(Think you’re ready to apply?
-Work Hosts should complete this application, while prospective Encore Fellows should fill out this one.)
+To get the conversation started, contact Carolyn Powell, SVP Boulder County’s Encore Fellowships Program Manager, at email@example.com or by phone at 303-506-5359 or complete the form below.

 SVP Boulder County’s Encore Fellowships program helps nonprofits grow and strengthen their organizations while increasing their impact in the community and by creating a larger community of individuals who are knowledgeable, passionate about, and engaged in the social sector.
 Find answers to some frequently asked questions below; have a question you don’t see the answer to here?
 Email us at firstname.lastname@example.org.